 Types of interest rates on a home loan

 A fixed interest rate is a 'fixed' rate, meaning it doesn't change for a set period of time.
 This period is usually between one and five years and less commonly up to 10.
 Customers who choose a fixed home loan can take advantage of this by locking in a lower interest rate if they expect interest rates to rise in the near future.
 On the other hand, fixed-rate loans can disadvantage borrowers if rates continually drop - you normally have to cop a break fee if you choose to break the fixed component of your loan contract before the term is up.

 A variable interest rate is a loan with an interest rate that 'varies' based on market forces.
 This means your interest rate could regularly change over the life of your home loan.
 Variable home loans are generally more flexible than their fixed counterparts and can also have appealing features like the ability to make extra repayments to help you pay off your loan sooner.

 Applying for a home loan

-1. Save for a deposit: Most lenders require you to save a deposit before applying for a loan.
-The Australian Securities and Investments Commission recommends saving atleast 20% of the value of the property to avoid paying lenders' mortgage insurance.
+When applying for a home loan, most lenders require you to save a deposit before applying for a loan.
+The Australian Securities and Investments Commission (ASIC) recommends saving at least 20% of the value of the property to avoid paying Lenders' Mortgage Insurance (LMI).
 Having a deposit less than 20% might also impact your interest rate.

-2. Complete your application: When applying for your home loan you'll be asked to provide proof of ID and income.
-But once your loan is pre-approved, you can start searching for the perfect property within your budget.
+When applying for your home loan you'll be asked to provide proof of identification, income, along with statements of assets and liabilities.
+Once your loan is pre-approved, you can start searching for the perfect property within your budget.